Focusing on Your Family

 How Do I Know If My Child Needs Glasses?

-If children are experiencing a vision issue, they are often unable to articulate the problem—they might not even know there is a problem.
+If they are experiencing a vision issue, children are often unable to articulate the problem—they might not even know there is a problem.
 Unlike adults, children have not established a baseline of what proper vision looks like for them.

 Bringing your child for regular eye exams can help establish that baseline.
 We can help detect any vision problems early on.
 Book their appointment today!Book Appointment